onthemove31/gametracking/README.md

     This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ### How to Use This `README.md`
 1. **Place the File**: Save the content as `README.md` in the root directory of your project.
-2. **Push to GitHub**: Once the file is in place, it will be included in your next commit, and GitHub will automatically display it on your repository's main page.

-This `README.md` will give users and contributors clear instructions on how to set up, use, and contribute to your project.

-All application events, including session starts and stops, are logged in the game_session_tracker.log file.

-Database:

-The session data is stored in the SQLite database specified in the .env file (game_sessions.db by default).

-Running Tests
-To run the unit tests, use the following command:

-bash
-Copy code
-python -m unittest discover -s tests
-This will execute all unit tests located in the tests directory.

-Contributing
-Feel free to fork this repository and submit pull requests.
-Contributions are welcome!

-License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-vbnet
-Copy code

-### How to Use This `README.md`
-1. **Place the File**: Save the content as `README.md` in the root directory of your project.